Selecting The Right Patio Plants

 Trees, flowers and patio plants are the backbone of your landscape.
 They are used as screens, accents and backgrounds.
 Flowering shrubs provide long lasting and beautiful blooms which brightens any days.

-Using patio plants are easy and relatively inexpensive way to decorate your patio and establish an individual appearance.
+Using right plants are easy and relatively inexpensive way to decorate your patio and establish an individual appearance.
 However, you may have limited space on your patio so you can’t just purchase a bunch of patio plants that look pretty.
 It is inevitable that you need to plan the space.
 If you decide to use decorative pots and planters, you need to consider the amount of time that you will need to spend caring for the plants before purchasing them.
 Here are some tips to help you decide on the right plants for your patio decor.

 Decide on the purpose of the plant.